Natural gas futures in New York declined the most in almost two months on forecasts of moderating weather that may limit demand from power plants.

 “The inventory glut could still drive prices to new lows this spring as seasonal weather demand fades,” said Mike Fitzpatrick, editor of the Energy OverView newsletter in New York, in a note to clients.
 “More pressure is likely to come in summer as storage caverns fill up and force more gas on to an oversupplied market.”

 Chesapeake Energy Corp.
-(CHK) reported an unexpected first- quarter loss, cut cash flow estimates, reduced its drilling budget and said it may run out of money next year under the weight of the lowest natural-gas prices in a decade.
+(CHK:US) reported an unexpected first- quarter loss, cut cash flow estimates, reduced its drilling budget and said it may run out of money next year under the weight of the lowest natural-gas prices in a decade.

 The company’s net loss narrowed to $71 million, or 11 cents a share, from $205 million, or 32 cents, a year earlier, the Oklahoma City-based company said in a statement yesterday.
 Natural-gas production of 2.98 billion cubic feet a day was 10 percent higher than a year earlier.